hnethercutt/routinetrackr/README.md

 <!--TO-DO LIST-->
 ## TO DO LIST

-- [ ] Changes are written to file, need to actually update the linked list
+- [x] Changes are written to file, need to actually update the linked list
 - [ ] Add error handling for everything I haven't done already
-- [ ] Create function for deleting routines or steps in a routine
+- [x] Create function for deleting routines or steps in a routine
+- [ ] Add deleting the steps to the delete routine function
 - [X] Create function for viewing routines
 - [X] Create a "view all" and "view selected" option for viewing routines
 - [X] Add functionality to the "view all" option
-- [X] Create function for editing routines or steps
-- [ ] Maybe make editing steps all in one instead of each part separately???
 - [ ] Create function for marking completion of a routine or steps
 - [ ] Create function for viewing statistics, including completion count, date range, and longest streak
 - [x] Add more to the main menu for features not listed
-- [ ] Create function to save changes? (for editing)
-- [ ] Make functions cleaner/more concise
 - [ ] Complete final testing
 - [ ] Clean up/make sure all variable names make sense/formatting is good
 - [ ] Finish writing comments